api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 The arguments are:

-1. `updateSenderAddress` - The address that is going to pay for the OEV bid and update the data feed, if the bid wins the auction round.
+1. `updateSenderAddress` - The address that is going to pay for the OEV bid and update the data feed, if the bid wins the auction.
 2. `nonce` - A random nonce to prevent bid ID conflicts.

 ### Award details

-The award details contains a [signature](https://github.com/api3dao/contracts-qs/blob/a5a11d929d8dae54fd586986d65513f8bc5a14b4/contracts/api3-server-v1/Api3ServerV1OevExtension.sol#L106) that the auction round winner uses to pay the OEV bid, which allows them to update the price feeds.
+The award details contains a [signature](https://github.com/api3dao/contracts-qs/blob/a5a11d929d8dae54fd586986d65513f8bc5a14b4/contracts/api3-server-v1/Api3ServerV1OevExtension.sol#L106) that the auction winner uses to pay the OEV bid, which allows them to update the price feeds.

 ### Fulfillment details